ibm-cloud-docs/schematics/deprecation-tf.md

 Follow these steps to continue working with the latest versions of Terraform in the {{site.data.keyword.bplong_notm}}.

 1. **Identification** Identify the version of Terraform in your {{site.data.keyword.bplong_notm}} workspaces.
 The {{site.data.keyword.bplong_notm}} workspace list indicates the versions of the Terraform provider that you are using.
-Also, individual {{site.data.keyword.bplong_notm}} workspace `settings` page in the console indicates the Terraform version for that workspace.
+Also, individual {{site.data.keyword.bplong_notm}} workspace [settings page](/docs/schematics?topic=schematics-workspace-setup&interface=ui#import-template) in the console indicates the Terraform version for that workspace.
 If you are using the command line run [`ibmcloud schematics workspace list`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-list) command to list the Terraform version.

 2. **Migration** Migrate an older Terraform version to the supported versions, in case you want to deploy by using {{site.data.keyword.bplong_notm}} after the version's `end of support`.
 For more information, about migrating Terraform version, see [Upgrade Terraform version in {{site.data.keyword.bpshort}} workspace](/docs/schematics?topic=schematics-migrating-terraform-version#migrate-steps).

 3. **Verification** You can verify that the workspaces are properly migrated by accessing the list of Terraform version that the target version you want to access in {{site.data.keyword.bpshort}} workspace.
 Then run the [`ibmcloud schematics refresh`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-refresh) and [`ibmcloud schematics plan`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-plan) commands, to verify the migrated Terraform version works properly.

 Once you are at a newer version of the Terraform provider, you can continue using {{site.data.keyword.bplong_notm}} workspaces normally.

+Must add one note under “Deprecating Steps” stating that..
+* If the user choose not to upgrade to the latest version of terraform (beyond “Restrict workspace execution” stage)
+   > your workspace data will continue to stay in Schematics (until the user deletes it.).
+   > you cannot “destroy” the IBM Cloud resources, managed by the workspace